 - Monroe Avenue classics including Dogtown, Aladdin’s, Voula’s, Neno’s, and Han Noodle Bar (with a stop at Archimage nearby)

-Spend the afternoon sampling Rochester’s craft beverage scene at spots like Three Heads, Strangebird, Nine Spot, Iron Tug, or Muller’s Cider House.
+Spend the afternoon sampling Rochester’s craft beverage scene at spots like Three Heads, Strangebird, Iron Tug, or Muller’s Cider House.
 For a view, head to the Genesee Brew House, which overlooks the city’s 96-foot waterfall.
 Then get delightfully lost inside ARTISANworks, a sprawling, immersive art environment unlike anything else in the region.

 Dinner options include The Gate House, Good Luck, Lento, or Salena’s in Village Gate, or Public Provisions, Cure, Bitter Honey, or Fiorella at the Public Market.
 Cap the night with bowling and live music at Radio Social, comedy at Comedy at the Carlson, or a show at Abilene or Essex.
 If the Rochester Red Wings or Rochester Americans are in town, cheering on the home team is always a memorable way to end the day.